tmytek/tlkcore-examples/README.md

 * **TLKCoreService** is a **entry point** for developer, all of operations/functions must passed by TLKCoreService, e.g. scanDevices(), initDev().
 * TMYCommService is maintaining physical communications for all devices, it usually not handled directly by developer.
 * TMYUtils defines all data structure for return data, let developer more easier to know current status of processed function.
-* **TMYPublic** is a open source code, it defines all data structure which developer might used, e.g. RFMode(TX/RX), RetCode(OK/ERROR/...), UDState...etc.
+* **TMYPublic** is a open source code, it defines all data structure which developer might used, e.g. RFMode(TX/RX), RetCode(OK/ERROR/...), UDState, etc.
 * (Optional) **TMYBeamConfig** is option solution for FBS (fast beam steering), it aims to parse assigned csv file to a dict structure and check beam configuration, please reference [FBS](/examples/Python/README.md#FBS)
 * All files/function under tmydev/ are all operating logic of standard products
 * db/ used for WEB-TLK, developer could ignore it.